connexcs/docs/docs/setup/settings/servers.md

 * **Power Cycle**: Shut down the server using a hard reset (emulates pressing the power button).

 !!! warning "Impact to Services"
     These actions occur real time and performing any of them could affect services.
 We recommend that you avoid using them unless the results are understood.
+Keep in mind that the ConnexCS system is designed to run stateless, and actions such as reboots, restarts, and so on, rarely correct the types of issues seen in less sophisticated systems like PBX or common laptops.
+The only exception to this is the use of **Install Server**, which could be used for a clean installation from a standard image.

+## Resize Capacity
+Use this button to update the Channels for the selected server.
+The update will be active in 15 minutes.

+!!! warning "Impact to services"
+    If you increase Channels to 1001 or more, the server will reboot as soon as you click **`Save`**.
+All calls will stop, and the server can take up to 10 minutes to finish rebooting and begin services again.

+## Run Server Update
+This only needs to be run when the system indicates "There is a pending update on the server" at the top of the server details.

 ## Server Reactivation

 !!! warning
     If you are a serious carrier *Never let your account run out of credit*.
 It should go without saying, but if your account runs out of credit service will be impacted, it may not instantly be restored either.
 We will not consider any reactivation problems critical if you persistently top-up only enough credit to cover you for the next day.

 To reactivate a server: